-An automatic sprinkler, fire detection and fire alarm system of a type deemed appropriate by the Society and complying with the relevant requirements of Chapter 28 is to be so installed and arranged as to protect accommodation spaces, galleys and other service spaces, except spaces which afford no substantial fire risk such as void spaces, sanitary spaces, etc. In addition, a fixed detection and fire alarm system is to be so installed and arranged as to provide smoke detection in all corridors, stairways and escape routes within accommodation spaces.
+An automatic sprinkler, fire detection and fire alarm system of a type deemed appropriate by the Society and complying with the relevant requirements of Chapter 28 is to be so installed and arranged as to protect accommodation spaces, galleys and other service spaces, except spaces which afford no substantial fire risk such as void spaces, sanitary spaces, etc. In addition, a fixed detection and fire alarm system is to be so installed and arranged as to provide smoke detection in all corridors, stairways and escape routes within accommodation spaces, and in all control stations and cargo control rooms.